thisolivier/barn-lights-firmware/firmware/main/net_task.md

 # Network Task

 Initialises the ESP32 Ethernet interface using a LAN87xx series PHY.
-The task configures the RMII pins via `smi_gpio`, installs the EMAC driver and assigns a static IP address using values generated in `config_autogen.h`.
+The task configures the RMII pins via `smi_gpio`, powers the PHY by driving `RMII_POWER_GPIO` high, installs the EMAC driver and assigns a static IP address using values generated in `config_autogen.h`.

 If driver installation fails, the task logs the error, frees any partially initialised resources and exits without setting `NETWORK_READY_BIT`, allowing the system to continue running without networking.